-Most fintech projects involve some aspect of innovative R&D activity, the costs of which will likely be eligible for R&D tax credits.
-Although in many other sectors it is possible to show a tangible product as the output of your R&D activity, most fintech claims require a different approach when it comes to filing for R&D tax credit.
+Most Fintech projects involve some aspect of innovative research and development activity, the costs of which will likely be eligible for R&D tax credits.
+Although in many other sectors it is possible to show a tangible product as the output of your R&D activity, most fintech claims require a different approach when it comes to filing for research and development tax credit.

-New software, innovative ways of storage, advances in AI and calculation engines, innovative CRMs and more, can all count towards a R&D tax credit claim, whether they have been successful or not.
+New software, innovative ways of storage, advances in ai and calculation engines, innovative CRM and more, can all count towards a R&D tax credit claim, whether they have been successful or not.

 – Have you created a software that increases the performance of other technology out there?